Shirazzzzz/Web-Mapping-India/README.md

 * Features
--> Attribute Query Functionality (Example: List all districts in India with prefix "bhav")\n -> Spatial Query (buffer) Functionality (Example: List cities within 100 km of custom path/point) -> Displaying User’s Live Location (Produce live location of the user) -> Editing Functionality (add, modify, delete features on the map) (Example: Adding new infrastructure that has been built by the MCD)
+- Attribute Query Functionality (Example: List all districts in India with prefix "bhav")
+-  Spatial Query (buffer) Functionality (Example: List cities within 100 km of custom path/point)
+-  Displaying User’s Live Location (Produce live location of the user)
+-  Editing Functionality (add, modify, delete features on the map) (Example: Adding new infrastructure that has been built by the MCD)
--> Live Attribute Search (like google search)
+-  Live Attribute Search (like google search)
--> Layer Switcher (toggle feature on multiple layers) -> Mouse Position and Scale Bar
+-  Layer Switcher (toggle feature on multiple layers)
+-  Mouse Position and Scale Bar
--> Feature Information Pop-Up
+-  Feature Information Pop-Up
--> Custom Controls (Home button, Full-screen button, and Feature Info button) -> Length and Area Measurements Controls between points -> Custom Zoom-In and Zoom-Out Controls
+-  Custom Controls (Home button, Full-screen button, and Feature Info button)
+-  Length and Area Measurements Controls between points (Distance between points or area bounded by points)
+-  Custom Zoom-In and Zoom-Out Controls

 * Prerequisites
   - Build data in "Final shapefiles" on local postgreSQL.